 This rule was implemented to avoid accidents caused by tired drivers who fall asleep at the wheel.

 However, there are a few places in NSW that restrict parking to ensure that streets don’t become overcrowded.
-For example, roads near beaches set limits on parkingOpens in a new tab. within their vicinity.
+For example, roads near beaches set limits on parking within their vicinity.
 This is to prevent people from camping their vehicles in already crowded areas.

 Where To Sleep In NSW If You Can’t Find A Street With Parking

 If you can’t find a street that allows parking in NSW, there are also areas available for motorists who need to rest.
 Look for these spots to safely rest in your car if you feel yourself getting sleepy whilst driving in NSW.
-Luckily, there’s an interactive mapOpens in a new tab. for drivers in NSW to check out, where you can find rest stops.
+Luckily, there’s an interactive map for drivers in NSW to check out, where you can find rest stops.

 You can use the map to help plan out your trip to ensure you have plenty of places to sleep whenever you need to.
 The map will also let you know whether certain rest stops are closed or have specific regulations you need to follow when you’re there.